Deividy/deividy.github.io/Design-Patterns.md

 Allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 ---

+### State;
+Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+---